Ub Iwerks: Break from Disney (1929–1930)

-Iwerks Studio
+Flip the Frog, Willie Whopper, and ComicColor Cartoons

-The Iwerks Studio opened in 1930.
-Financial backers led by Pat Powers suspected that Iwerks was responsible for much of Disney's early success.
-However, while animation for a time suffered at Disney from Iwerks's departure, it soon rebounded as Disney brought in talented new young animators.
+Ub Iwerks' studio, Animated Pictures Corp., opened in 1930.
+Investors led by Pat Powers eagerly provided support under the impression that Iwerks was responsible for much of Disney's early success.
+However, while animation for a time suffered at Disney from Iwerks's departure, it soon rebounded as his former co-workers Les Clark, Wilfred Jackson, and New York imports Norm Ferguson and Burt Gillett were joined by new recruits such as Art Babbitt and Fred Moore.

-Despite a contract with MGM to distribute his cartoons, and the introduction of a new character named Flip the Frog and later Willie Whopper, the Iwerks Studio was never a major commercial success and failed to rival either Disney or Fleischer Studios.
+Despite a contract with Metro-Goldwyn-Mayer (MGM) to distribute his cartoons, and the introduction of new characters Flip the Frog and Willie Whopper, the Iwerks Studio was never a major commercial success and failed to rival either Disney or Fleischer Studios.
 Newly hired animator Fred Kopietz recommended that Iwerks employ a friend from Chouinard Art School, Chuck Jones, who was hired and put to work as a cel washer.
+Iwerks also lured Fleischer animators such as Grim Natwick, Shamus Culhane, Al Eugster, and Rudy Zamora from New York to Los Angeles to work for his studio.

+The Flip the Frog cartoons, which lasted from 1930 to 1933, became Iwerks's most famous work outside of animating Mickey Mouse.
+Fiddlesticks, the first Flip short, was also the first individual sound cartoon short released in color.
+(Walter Lantz's animated segment for King of Jazz earlier in 1930 was the first sound color animation to be released.)

-The Flip and Willie cartoons were later distributed on the home-movie market by Official Films in the 1940s.
+Once the Flip series fell out of popularity by 1933, it was replaced by the Willie Whopper cartoons, which failed to catch on.
+MGM ended its contract with Iwerks in 1934 and instead contracted with Hugh Harman & Rudolf Ising's Harman-Ising Productions to produce a new color series of Happy Harmonies cartoons.
+The Flip the Frog and Willie Whopper cartoons were later distributed on the home-movie market in 8 mm and 16 mm prints by Official Films in the 1940s.